meyer-lab/FcgR-binding/Manuscript/Text/04_Methods.md

 where $S$ is the sigmoid function, scaled so that $S(x=0) = 0$ and $\lim_{x\to\infty} S(x) = 1$. $X$ is the predicted mFcγR activity for each cell line according to our model, and $p$ is the regression weights.

-### PCA of hIgG-hFcγR affinities
+### PCA of mIgG-mFcγR affinities

 Principle component analysis was performed using `scikit-learn` and the affinities of the four mIgGs (mIgG1, mIgG2a, mIgG2b, mIgG3), with or without knockout treatments, for each of four receptors (mFcγRI, mFcγRIIB, mFcγRIII, mFcγRIV).
-Association constants for all combinations of hIgG and hFcγR were obtained from previous experimental measurements [@Bruhns:2009kg].
-The affinity for a knocked-out or blocked hFcγR was assumed to be zero.
+Association constants for all combinations of mIgG and mFcγR were obtained from previous experimental measurements [@Bruhns:2009kg].
+The affinity for a knocked-out or blocked mFcγR was assumed to be zero.
 The affinities were not normalized before PCA transformation.